paytonyau/agmicrobiomebase/amplicon-sequence-analysis/amplicon-16S/16s-sequence-process.md

 #### Identify the optimal setting denosing in DADA2 by using FIGARO

 Following the trimming process, the Figaro program should be utilised.
-The program involved applying various read lengths to estimate the error rates for DADA2.
-The aim was to optimize the accuracy of the DADA2 algorithm and improve its performance in accurately identifying and correcting sequencing errors in the dataset.
+The program involves applying various read lengths to estimate the error rates for DADA2.
+The aim is to optimize the accuracy of the DADA2 algorithm and improve its performance in accurately identifying and correcting sequencing errors in the dataset.

 As the average length of **16s V3-V4** region is **460 nt** and minus the length of the maximum length of the reads, which is 251 nt, it has a gap of ~209 nt
 **Forward: 460 - 251 = 209 nt**